magento/knowledge-base/src/troubleshooting/general/cannot-access-the-correct-cloud-project.md

 ## Cause

-This issue typically occurs because you are being signed on using the previous account's Single Sign-On integration with Magento.com after either of the following circumstances:
+This issue typically occurs when you are being signed on using the previous account's Single Sign-On integration with Magento.com after either of the following circumstances:

-1. The Cloud Project ownership had been transferred to you (the user), and because of this you are still seeing the original project owner's account.
+1. The Cloud Project ownership had been transferred to you (the user), and because of this you would still be seeing the original project owner's account.
-1. You (the user) had moved to another company, accompanied by a change in their email address and the projects that they have access to, and because of this you are still seeing the projects that you had been granted to in your previous role/company.
+1. You (the user) had moved to another company, accompanied by a change in their email address and the projects that they have access to, and because of this you would still be seeing the projects that you had been granted to in your previous role/company.

 ## Solution

 You need to disconnect the Single Sign-On integration with Magento.com.
+Follow the steps below to disconnect:

 1. From https://accounts.magento.cloud/user, expand the Single Sign-On section.